Miriam-Stoehr/challenge-sentiment-analysis/README.md

 ## Project Components

-* **Web Scraping:** Utilized the Reddit API to scrape 10,000 posts containing the hashtag #queengambit.
+* **Web Scraping:** Utilized the Reddit API to scrape 10,000+ posts containing the hashtag #queensgambit.

-* **Data Preprocessing:** Cleaned and prepared the data for sentiment analysis, including tokenization, stop-word removal, and normalization.
+* **Data Preprocessing:** Cleaned and prepared the data for sentiment analysis, using tokenization and other techniques.

 * **Model Selection:** Chose TinyBERT for its efficiency in fine-tuning on CPU resources, due to constraints.

-* **Model Fine-Tuning:** Fine-tuned TinyBERT on a simplified version of the SST5 dataset, reducing the labels from 5 to 3 (positive, neutral, negative).
+* **Model Fine-Tuning:** Fine-tuned TinyBERT on a simplified version of the [SST5 dataset](https://huggingface.co/datasets/SetFit/sst5), reducing the labels from 5 to 3 (positive, neutral, negative).

 * **Prediction Generation:** Generated sentiment predictions for the scraped Reddit data.